zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 - [Usage Tips](#usage-tips)
 - [Extending Zowe Explorer](#extending-zowe-explorer)

-## What's new in Zowe Explorer 1.11.0
+## What's new in Zowe Explorer 1.12.0

 New features:

-- Added login and logout functions for base profiles.
-You can now log in to API Mediation Layer and generate a token for your base profile.
+- Added the ability to edit data set attributes before allocation
+- Allowed filtering of member names from the Data Sets search bar
+- Reorganized the context menus and streamlined the visible icons

 Bug Fixes:

-- Fixed the empty profile folders in Favorites issue.
-- Fixed the initialization error that occurred when base profiles were used while being logged out from API ML.
+- Fixed the messaging displayed when handling inactive profiles and when updating profiles
-- Fixed the issue preventing the tree refresh function from updating extender profiles.
+- Fixed the issue causing tree restructure when renaming a USS file or directory
-- Fixed the issue causing jobs retrieval failure when using profiles with tokens.
+- Fixed the issue preventing issuing of commands when using profiles with tokens

 For more information, see [Changelog](https://marketplace.visualstudio.com/items/Zowe.vscode-extension-for-zowe/changelog).